-Interest income increased in the first quarter of fiscal 2023 compared to the corresponding period of the prior year due primarily to higher yields earned on our cash and investments.
-Interest expense remained flat in the first quarter of fiscal 2023 compared to the corresponding period of fiscal 2022.
+Interest income increased in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of the prior year due primarily to higher yields earned on our cash and investments.
+Interest expense remained flat in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of fiscal 2022.

-In the first quarter of fiscal 2023, Other, net includes a \$32 million gain recognized on our sale of a minority equity interest in a privately held company for proceeds of approximately \$59 million.
-The remaining differences in Other, net for the first quarter of fiscal 2022 as compared to the corresponding period of the prior year are partially due to foreign exchange gains and losses year-over-year.
+In the second quarter of fiscal 2023, Other, net includes \$21 million of other income for non-refundable, up-front payments from customers in Russia for support contracts, which we were not able to fulfill due to imposed sanctions and for which we have no remaining legal obligation to perform.
+Other, net for the first six months of fiscal 2023 also includes a \$32 million gain recognized on our sale of a minority equity interest in a privately held company for proceeds of approximately \$59 million.
+The remaining differences in Other, net for the second quarter and first six months of fiscal 2023 as compared to the corresponding periods of the prior year are partially due to foreign exchange gains and losses year-over-year.